karayabin/universe-snapshot/universe/Ling/Light_Kit_Demo/README.md

 2019-04-25

-WORK IN PROGRESS, COME BACK IN A FEW MONTHS...

-Some demonstration of how to use Light_Kit with concrete websites.
+Some demonstration of how to create websites with [Light_Kit](https://github.com/lingtalfi/Light_Kit).

 This is part of the [universe framework](https://github.com/karayabin/universe-snapshot).

 Install